agu3rra/odincli/README.md

 ### Patterns
-We leverage Daniel Miessler's [fabric](https://github.com/danielmiessler/fabric) project to provide some ready to use prompts that enhance the response quality you get out of Perplexity.
+We leverage Daniel Miessler's [fabric](https://github.com/danielmiessler/fabric) project to provide some ready to use prompts that enhance the response quality you get out of the AI.
-It works just like regular `fabric`, but targets `Perplexity` as its AI provider.

 ### Auto-copy to clipboard
 Your last query response is automatically copied to the local clipboard, so that you're able to easily paste it elsewhere (i.e.: your favorite note taking app).

 ### History
-All your history (prompts and responses) are automatically saved to `~/.pplcli/history/`.
+All your history (prompts and responses) are automatically saved to `~/.gpterm/history/`.

 ## Why
 Why did I create this?
 ANS.: I wanted a project that could propel me to learn to code and structure applications in Golang and at the same time produced something that I could use on my daily workflow.
-Being a heavy user of `Perplexity.ai`, it just made sense.
+Being a heavy user of `Chat GPT`, it just made sense.